 The basic requirement for admission as a student in the Biomedical Informatics program is a bachelor’s degree in computer science, engineering, mathematics, physics, biology, nursing, medicine, public health, information management, or similar discipline.
-The general requirements for admission are defined by the Graduate School of Arts and Sciences (GSAS).
+The general requirements for admission are determined by the Graduate School of Arts and Sciences (GSAS).

 Students who enter without requisite coursework in computer science from previous study may be required to take remedial coursework at Columbia University to ensure fulfillment of program requirements.